The stadium is at the highest altitude. Bolivia

 Murghab, Tajikistan

-In the south-west of the republic there is another outstanding natural phenomenon of Bolivia - the Uyuni salt marsh (Salar de Uyuni), which is a dried-up salt lake at an altitude of 3,600 meters above sea level.
+In the southwest of the republic there is another outstanding natural phenomenon of Bolivia - the Uyuni salt marsh (Salar de Uyuni), which is a dried salt lake at an altitude of 3,600 meters above sea level.
 In terms of its size, it has no analogues in the world.
 Its main minerals are halite and gypsum.
 The thickness of the inner part of the surface layer, which consists of table salt, reaches 8 millimeters.
-When the rainy season reigns over the country, the territory of the salt marsh is covered with a small layer of water, turning Uyuni into a giant mirror that reflects the Bolivian sky.
+When the rainy season reigns over the country, the territory of the salt marsh is covered with a small layer of water, turning Uyuni into a giant mirror in which the Bolivian sky is reflected.
 According to researchers, salt reserves here exceed 10 billion tons.
-In addition to being an important raw material object of Bolivia, the salt marsh also plays the role of a transport crossing to the Altiplano mountain plateau located in the Andes.
-In the coming years, the state authorities are planning to build an airport near the salt spring.
+In addition to the fact that the salt marsh is an important raw material resource for Bolivia, it also plays the role of a transport crossing to the Altiplano mountain plateau, located in the Andes.
+In the coming years, the state authorities plan to build an airport near the salt spring.